rbatllet/private-blockchain/docs/security/AUTO_AUTHORIZATION_SECURITY_FIX_PLAN.md

    - ✅ All tests updated with pre-authorization pattern

 3. **Demo Applications Impact:**
-   - ✅ 11/11 demo files updated with genesis admin pattern
+   - ✅ 11/11 demo files updated with bootstrap admin pattern
    - ✅ All demos compile and run successfully
    - ✅ All demos demonstrate secure usage